olliechick/chores/README.md

 ### Coding Style

-* Use camel case for file names
+* Use kebab case for file names
 * For components, use one file per component, which live inside `src/components/`
 * Props Typing: Do not use `React.FC`.
 Define props using a dedicated `type` or `interface` (preferred).